28 × 23 cm | 9 × 11 in 120 ills | 192 pages Paperback

 His works often use and play upon the milestones of art history from Piero della Francesca to Pistoletto.
 His oeuvre to date has been a reflection of various artistic phases, or, more appropriately, of various fascinations and experimentations.
-His work refers to the popular music of Pink Floyd, Scritti Politti, the Situationist International, Head Shop Posters and ephemera from the 1970s and 80s, Malcolm McLaren’s Seditionaries’ shop, Paris May 1968 and through to the deployment of the latest reprographic technologies and practices.
+His work refers to the popular music of Pink Floyd and Scritti Politti; the Situationist International; Head Shop Posters and ephemera from the 1970s and 1980s; Malcolm McLaren’s Seditionaries’ shop; Paris, May 1968; and through to the deployment of the latest reprographic technologies and practices.

-The book features text by Mark Fisher, journalist for The Guardian, and full page illustrations of this exciting artists unique work.
+The book features text by the late Mark Fisher, former journalist for the Guardian, and full page illustrations of this exciting artist's unique work.